neurips2023-bugs/neurips2023-bugs.github.io/_pages/neurips2023.md

 * Relevance to the workshop
 * Societal impacts

-We only consider submissions that haven’t been published in any peer-reviewed venue, including NeurIPS 2023 conference.
-We allow dual submissions with other workshops or conferences.
-The workshop is non-archival and will not have any official proceedings.
+We only consider submissions that haven’t been published in any peer-reviewed venue, including NeurIPS 2023 conference. **We allow dual submissions with other workshops or conferences.
+The workshop is non-archival and will not have any official proceedings**.
 All accepted papers will be allocated either a poster presentation or a talk slot.

 <!-- ### Call for Reviewers
 Please fill out this [Google form](https://docs.google.com/forms/d/e/1FAIpQLSd3L9_o7vAZUSWjWMxi18jZHuIrBaafUBm6v1fTZQorK2o9Qw/viewform) if you are interested in reviewing for the workshop.